smpanaro/norm-tweaking/README.md

 - Calibration Data Generation - Follows LLM-QAT's synthetic data generation strategy.
 - Norm Tweaking Algorithm - Adjusts layer norm parameters to improve model performance.

 **NOTE**: This repo is functional but does not yet replicate the results from the paper.
 PRs welcome!
-See the [TODOs](#todo) for places to contribute.
+See the [this discussion](https://github.com/smpanaro/norm-tweaking/discussions/1) or the [TODOs](#todo) for places to contribute.

 # Get Started
 ```shell